The 11 Best Teas For Digestion

 6. Oolong Tea - Alleviates Acid Reflux

-Oolong tea is a true tea along with black tea, white tea, green tea, and pu-erh tea.
-It is made from the leaves of the Camellia sinensis plant but is only semi-oxidized.
+Oolong tea is one of the six true tea types It is made from the leaves of the Camellia sinensis plant but unlike black tea is only semi-oxidized.
 The tea boasts antiseptic qualities that help to fight off bacteria that can cause stomach upset.
 The tea also has a basic pH level, helping to reduce symptoms of acid reflux.

 Oolong tea is also a well-known weight loss booster.
 Drinking this tea helps to speed up metabolism and boost fat burning.
 This digestive tea can help the stomach and intestines break down fatty foods after a heavy meal (8).